UniVaasaDigiEco/NECWP6/components/README.md

 # Components

-This directory contains reusable PHP components that are included across multiple pages of the InnoWind website.
+This directory contains reusable PHP components that are included across multiple pages of the [PROJECT] website.

 ## Overview